 Calculate Your Expected Income and Expenses

 You can proceed to dig a little deeper if your selected market shows an inherent demand and the numbers you crunched indicated a good promise of consistent positive cash flow.
-(Don’t know how to calculate cash flow?
-Then you don’t want to miss our guide to calculating rental cash flow — it’s crucial to learn this important step of minding your due diligence!)

 While rental income will certainly be contingent on the area you buy in, most landlords should expect to set the weekly rental rate at 10 to 20 percent higher than your expected monthly mortgage payments.
 However, it’s worth noting that landlords in high-demand areas could get away with asking for even more (that’s just one reason why market research and drawing comparisons are so important).
 Remember, you want to make money each month, but you don’t want to scare away prospective tenants; you have to find an agreeable middle-ground.

 In addition to adjusting your income to cover more than your expected mortgage, make sure to factor in the inevitable down-times that your property is likely to face.
 After all, most vacation rentals are seasonal.
 While you can expect strong demand during high seasons, the demand needs to be lucrative enough to offset less busy months.
 I recommend factoring in at least a 25 percent vacancy rate to account for those times that the property is more than likely to sit empty.
 What’s more, you need to account for various other fees: condo fees, HOA fees, routine maintenance, etc.

 One last fee must be accounted for: the property management fee.
 While it’s entirely possible to act as your own landlord, enlisting the services of a qualified property manager is highly recommended.
 This especially rings true if you’re investing from a distance.
 Through their help, even an average property can become a great one — all without you doing anything more than sitting back and collecting rent checks.